liyinwei/copper_price_forecast/README.md

 # Motivation

 The motivation of launching this project is that copper is a kind of important raw material of some midstream and downstream materials, whose price is of great relevance to copper price.
+Thus a high accuracy of copper price prediction can to some extent providing purchasing decisions for the purchasing agent.

 Here is a comparison of the fluctuation of the price of cooper and a downstram material: